-- Any LEA may choose to participate in the TIRA Pilot Program. - The LEA will select first-year teachers to participate in the TIRA Pilot Program.
+- Any of the 24 Maryland LSS - The LSS will select first-year teachers to participate in the TIRA Pilot Program.
 The TIRA Pilot Program is not intended to ensure that every first-year teacher in a participating local school system is funded to participate. - Nonpublic schools are not eligible to participate.